martenlienen/hash_builder/README.md

 and you can generate JSON and YAML with the well known `to_json` and `to_yaml` methods from it.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'hash_builder'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install hash_builder

 ## Usage

 ```ruby